- John F. Miller 1924 – 1951

 The university updated the GEP title to “Physical Education / Healthy Living”.

 The Fitness Leadership minor name was changed to Sports Science Minor.
-Campus Recreation changed name to University Recreation.
+Campus Recreation changed its name to University Recreation.
 Carmichael Complex & Facilities Operations merged with University Recreation.

 The Emergency Medicine Program was initiated by Physical Education and Biology.
 The first class was offered (PEH/BIO 300; EMT-Basic).